 - 1. Course masters and teaching assistants should set regular office hours for student consulting and/or tutoring.
 Office hours should be listed in course syllabi and discussed on the first day of class. - 2.
 If it becomes obvious students need more tutoring than what the course master or TA can provide, the course master should refer the student to Student Affairs. - 3.
 Teaching assistants must have received a B+ or higher in the course they are teaching as well as a GPA of 3.5 or better, and they must be at least one year ahead of the student he/she is tutoring. - 4.
+Teaching assistants must also be in good standing with the Dean's Office. - 5.
 For courses with no teaching assistants, Rho Chi or Dean's List members may be asked to tutor by the Student Affairs office.
-They will be hired on a part-time basis and paid for their efforts. - 5.
-The faculty advisor of Rho Chi club and the Course Master of the class will have input on the choice of the tutor. - 6.
+They will be hired on a part-time basis and paid for their efforts. - 6.
+The faculty advisor of Rho Chi club and the Course Master of the class will have input on the choice of the tutor. - 7.
 The Student Affairs office will work with HR and the Rho Chi faculty advisor to hire the chosen tutor as a temporary employee.
-The tutor will be paid an agreed upon hourly salary by the Student Affairs office. - 7.
+The tutor will be paid an agreed upon hourly salary by the Student Affairs office. - 8.
 The Student Affairs office has the final say on tutoring that is paid for by their office.